-The law provides for remedies for individuals who experience prohibited discrimination or harassment in the workplace.
+The law provides for remedies for individuals who experience prohibited discrimination, harassment, or retaliation in the workplace.
 These remedies include hiring, front pay, back pay, promotion, reinstatement, cease-and-desist orders, expert witness fees, reasonable attorney's fees and costs, punitive damages, and emotional distress damages.

-Job applicants, unpaid interns, and employees: If you believe you have experienced discrimination or harassment you may file a complaint with DFEH.
+Job applicants, unpaid interns, and employees: If you believe you have experienced discrimination, harassment, or retaliation you may file a complaint with DFEH.
 Independent contractors and volunteers: If you believe you have been harassed, you may file a complaint with DFEH.

-Complaints must be filed within three years of the last act of discrimination/ harassment.
-For victims who are under the age of eighteen, not later than three years after the last act of discrimination/harassment or one year after the victim's eighteenth birthday, whichever is later.
+Complaints must be filed within three years of the last act of discrimination/ harassment/retaliation.
+For victims who are under the age of eighteen, not later than three years after the last act of discrimination/harassment/retaliation or one year after the victim's eighteenth birthday, whichever is later.